MathSci/fecon236/docs/jupyter/nb-02_Preamble.md

 ## fecon236 :: PREAMBLE for Jupyter Notebooks

-The notebooks for financial economics are based on Python source code, e.g. fecon236 at https://git.io/fecon236
+The fecon235 notebooks for financial economics rely on Python source code, especially fecon236 at https://git.io/fecon236

-To offer additional services, specifically for notebooks, and especially for display settings and system details, we shall rely on a template to be placed in an input cell.
+For display settings and system details within the notebooks, the template below is very useful, placed in an input cell.

-Such a template will be called the "*preamble*" with date-based versions indicated by pNN.yy.mmdd, where NN will correspond to major number of the source code itself.
+We will refer to this template as the "**preamble**" with date-based versioning written as *pNN.yy.mmdd*, where NN is the major version number of fecon236.

 ```
 CHANGE LOG
+2018-07-14  Change pd import to fe.pd
 2018-06-23  Include self-referential URL.
 2018-05-14  First working version.
 2018-04-21  Preliminary draft for fecon236.